 REQUIREMENT YES/NO NOTES Stormwater Pollution Prevention Team Is the SWPPP being developed or updated by a qualified person?
 Does the SWPPP list Stormwater Pollution Prevention Team members (by name or title) and each individual's responsibilities?
 Is a copy of the SWPPP immediately available at the site and on-line?
-14 Contents of the SWPPP If the SWPPP refers to procedures or other documents, are copies of the relevant portions of these procedures or documents present in the SWPPP?
-1 Site Description 6 Does the SWPPP include the following information? - Identify a description of the nature of the industrial activities at the site Provide a general location map (e.g., U.S. Geological Survey (USGS) quadrangle map) with enough detail to identify the location of the site and all receiving waters for industrial stormwater discharges.
-Site map showing the following: Boundaries of the property and size of the property in acres Location and extent of significant structures and impervious surfaces Direction(s) of stormwater flow (using arrows) Locations of all stormwater control measures • Locations of all receiving waters, including wetlands, in the immediate vicinity of the site.
+Contents of the SWPPP If the SWPPP refers to procedures or other documents, are copies of the relevant portions of these procedures or documents present in the SWPPP?
+Site Description Does the SWPPP include the following information?
+Identify a description of the nature of the industrial activities at the site Provide a general location map (e.g., U.S. Geological Survey (USGS) quadrangle map) with enough detail to identify the location of the site and all receiving waters for industrial stormwater discharges.
+Site map showing the following: Deviluanes of the property and size of the property in actes Direction(s) of stormwater flow (using arrows) Locations of all stormwater control measures Locations of all receiving waters, including wetlands, in the immediate vicinity of the site.
 Indicate which water bodies are listed as impaired and which are identified as Tier 2, Tier 2.5, or Tier 3 waters (for LANL, none) Locations of all stormwater conveyances including ditches, pipes, and swales Locations of potential pollutant sources associated with each industrial activity (see Part 5.2.3.2) that could be exposed to rainfall or snowmelt and could be discharged from the site.
-Locations where significant spills or leaks have occurred (see Part 5.2.3.3) Location(s) of all stormwater monitoring points • Location of each stormwater inlet and outfall, with a unique identification code for each outfall (i.e., 001, 002, 003, etc.), indicating if you are treating one or more outfalls as "substantially identical" (see Parts 3.2.3, 5.2.5.3, and 6.1.1) • If applicable, location of the MS4 and where your stormwater discharges to it.
+Locations where significant spills or leaks have occurred (see Part 5.2.3.3) Location(s) of all stormwater monitoring points Location of each stormwater inlet and outfall, with a unique identification code for each outfall (i.e., 001, 002, 003, etc.), indicating if you are treating one or more outfalls as "substantially identical" (see Parts 3.2.3, 5.2.5.3, and 6.1.1) If applicable, location of the MS4 and where your stormwater discharges to it.
 NOTE: Although LANL does not currently have an MS4, EPA has published a draft permit.
 Areas of designated critical habitat for endangered or threatened species Locations of the following activities where such activities are exposed to precipitation:

-Attachment 2: MSGP SWPPP Review Guidance Checklist Example
+MSGP SWPPP Review Guidance Checklist